 - Every woman should be able to have at least one birth partner stay with her through labour and birth, unless the birth occurs under a general anaesthetic.

 - To help prevent spread of coronavirus to other women, their babies and key front-line healthcare staff, it is very important that you do not attend the maternity unit if you have any symptoms of coronavirus or have had any in the previous 7 days.

 - If you are unwell, protect your family and NHS staff, and stay at home.
 To prepare for this, women and their current birth partner(s) are being encouraged to think about an alternative birth partner(s), if required.
 This person does not need to be from the same household as you.

 - If you are supporting a woman during labour and birth, please be aware of the strict infection control procedures in place to prevent the spread of coronavirus to other pregnant women and their babies, as well as other people within the hospital and the maternity staff.

 - Please wash your hands regularly with soap and water and use hand sanitiser gel in clinical areas as available.

 - If you cough or sneeze, please cover your mouth with a tissue and dispose of it in a bin immediately.

 - Stay in the labour room with the woman you are supporting.
-Do not move (/walk) around the maternity unit unaccompanied – use the call bell if you require assistance.
+Do not walk around the maternity unit unaccompanied – use the call bell if you require assistance.

-- If you are asked to a wear a mask or any personal protective equipment (PPE) during the labour or birth, it is very important.
-Please follow the instructions carefully, and take it off before you leave the clinical area.
+- If you are asked to wear any additional personal protective equipment (PPE) in addition to a mask or face covering during the labour or birth, please follow the instructions carefully and take it off before you leave the clinical area.